sarajordanov/Retro-Car-Game---Assembly-Language-Project-/README.md

 For this project, I built a small retro-style car game entirely in assembly language.

-What This Project Demonstrates is
+What This Project Demonstrates is:
   - low-level programming in assembly
   - Interrupt handling (keyboard + VSync)
   - Memory-mapped I/O